-Defrost beef suet, if frozen, then chop into 1 to 2 inch pieces.
+Defrost beef fat or suet, if frozen, then chop into 1 to 2-inch pieces.
 Add fat trimmings to a medium-sized pot, cover, and cook over very low heat until the fat is rendered and the fat pieces shrink and become crispy.
-The total cook time can take anywhere from 1 to 3 hours depending on how low your heat setting is.
+The total cook time can take anywhere from 1 to 3 hours, depending on how low your heat setting is.

-Use a slotted spoon to remove crispy fat pieces and discard.
+Use a slotted spoon to remove crispy fat pieces and enjoy them as a snack or feed them to your dogs or chickens!
 Use a fine mesh strainer to strain the tallow into a measuring cup.

 Pour the tallow into mason jars and allow to cool completely before adding the lids.
-Hand tighten the lids and store at on the counter or in the pantry.
-Tallow can also be stored in the refrigerator or the freezer.
+Hand-tighten lids and store on the counter, in the pantry, or in the fridge.
+Tallow can also be frozen for longer storage.

 Notes